-- Properly conducts financial operations - Presents financial reports fairly, accurately and in a timely manner - Complies with applicable laws, regulations, and other grant terms - Manages and uses resources in an economical and efficient manner - Achieves desired results and objectives in an effective manner a cost exceeding \$25,000 and may include construction, structural improvement, engineering and design for the project, and equipment and repair costs.

-"Capital improvement program" is a planning document that identifies the capital needs of a municipality or regional housing authority and indicates how these needs will be funded over a multi-year period.
-A Capital Improvement Program contains the descriptions and cost estimates for capital improvement projects.

-"Capital improvement project" or "project" is a public harbor facility, building or other structure, public works, or other facility, highway, or local service road; the term includes an allocation or appropriation item for a public asset with an anticipated life exceeding one year and

-"Commissioner" means the commissioner of the Department of Transportation and Public Facilities.

-"Custodial care program" is a set of organized and methodical acts to ensure that a harbor facility is operated in a prudent and reasonable fashion for the maximum benefit of owners, users and other stakeholders.

-"Department" means the Department of Transportation and Public Facilities.

-"Expansion" of an existing harbor facility is any capital improvement that results in an increase in capacity including moorage or dock enhancements.

-"Fiscal year" means a year beginning on July 1 of one calendar year and ending on June 30 of the following calendar year

-"Force account" means the use of the applicant's own labor force and equipment.

-A "grant" is an award of monies to a municipality or regional housing authority under the Harbor facility grant program, AS 29.60.800 et seq.

-A "grant agreement" is a contract containing the terms under which the department agrees to provide a Harbor facility grant to a recipient.

-A "grant applicant" or "applicant" is a municipality or regional housing authority seeking a Harbor facility grant under AS 29.60.800 et seq.
+- Properly conducts financial operations; - Presents financial reports fairly, accurately and in a timely manner; - Complies with applicable laws, regulations, and other grant terms; - Manages and uses resources in an economical and efficient manner; and - Achieves desired results and objectives in an effective manner - "Capital improvement program" is a planning document that identifies the capital needs of a municipality or regional housing authority and indicates how these needs will be funded over a multi-year period.
+A Capital Improvement Program contains the descriptions and cost estimates for capital improvement projects. - "Capital improvement project" or "project" is a public harbor facility, building or other structure, public works, or other facility, highway, or local service road; the term includes an allocation or appropriation item for a public asset with an anticipated life exceeding one year and a cost exceeding \$25,000 and may include construction, structural improvement, engineering and design for the project, and equipment and repair costs. - "Commissioner" means the Commissioner of the Department of Transportation and Public Facilities. - "Custodial care program" is a set of organized and methodical acts to ensure that a harbor facility is operated in a prudent and reasonable fashion for the maximum benefit of owners, users and other stakeholders. - "Department" means the Department of Transportation and Public Facilities. - "Expansion" of an existing harbor facility is any capital improvement that results in an increase in capacity including moorage or dock enhancements. - "Fiscal year" means a year beginning on July 1 of one calendar year and ending on June 30 of the following calendar year - "Force account" means the use of the applicant's own labor force and equipment. - "Grant" is an award of monies to a municipality or regional housing authority under the Harbor facility grant program, AS 29.60.800 et seq. - "Grant agreement" is a contract containing the terms under which the Department agrees to provide a Harbor facility grant to a recipient. - "Grant applicant" or "applicant" is a municipality or regional housing authority seeking a Harbor facility grant under AS 29.60.800 et seq.

-A "grant officer" or "officer" is the departmental representative administering the grant application process or a recipient's grant.
+"Grant officer" or "officer" is the Departmental representative administering the grant application process or a recipient's grant.

 "Grant program" or "program" is the Harbor Facility Grant Program, AS 29.60.800 et seq.

-A "grant recipient" or "grantee" is a municipality or regional housing authority to which the department has awarded a Harbor facility grant under AS 29.60.800 et seq.
+"Grant recipient" or "Grantee" is a municipality or regional housing authority to which the Department has awarded a Harbor facility grant under AS 29.60.800 et seq.

-A "harbor" is a sheltered arm of the sea, bounded by natural features, manmade structures, or a combination of both, in which small boats may seek refuge, transfer cargo, embark and disembark passengers, and/or undergo repair.
+"Harbor" is a sheltered arm of the sea, bounded by natural features, manmade structures, or a combination of both, in which small boats may seek refuge, transfer cargo, embark and disembark passengers, and/or undergo repair.

-A "harbor facility" is a system of floats, piers, ramps, pilings, and associated upland appurtenances within a harbor that provide for the moorage, movement, launching, hauling, and maintenance of small boats.
-A harbor facility differs from a port in that a harbor facility does not handle large passenger ships or cargo from freighters
+"Harbor facility" is a system of floats, piers, ramps, pilings, and associated upland appurtenances within a harbor that provide for the moorage, movement, launching, hauling, and maintenance of small boats.
+A harbor facility differs from a port in that a harbor facility does not handle large passenger ships or cargo from freighters a) ELIGIBLE Items of work for the grant program include:

-- (1) Items of work eligible for the grant program include: - Approach structures
+- Approach structures

-- Pilings and anchors - Access ramps and gangways - Float systems for permanent and transient moorage - Floating breakwaters - Utility systems integral to the float systems (specifically power, lights, fresh water, sewage pump out, and fire protection) - Launch ramps - Seaplane floats - Portable or trailer mounted equipment for firefighting, sewage pump out, oily bilge water, etc. - Other appurtenances necessary for the basic operation of the harbor facility - Third-party contracts for construction management and inspection services
+- Pilings and anchors

+- Access ramps and gangways

+- Float systems for permanent and transient moorage

+- Floating breakwaters

+- Utility systems integral to the float systems (specifically power, lights, fresh water, sewage pump out, and fire protection)

+- Launch ramps

+- Seaplane floats

+- Portable/trailer mounted equipment for firefighting, sewage pump out, bilge water, etc.

+- Other appurtenances necessary for the basic operation of the harbor facility

+- Third-party contracts for construction management and inspection services

-(2) Ineligible items of work for the grant program include:
+b) INELIGIBLE items of work for the grant program include: